xl-s/ShallowLearning/README.md

 ## Notebook

-The `notebook.ipynb` file contains instructions and demonstrations of how to define, train, and evaluate models.
+The `notebook.ipynb` file contains instructions and demonstrations of how to use this repository to define, train, and evaluate models.

 ## Report